stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/dynamic_table/dynamic_tables/index.md

       description: Specifies the schedule for periodically refreshing the dynamic table.
     - name: refresh_mode
       value: string
+      description: >-
-      description: Specifies the refresh type for the dynamic table
+        Specifies the refresh type for the dynamic table (valid values: 'AUTO', 'FULL', 'INCREMENTAL')
     - name: initialize
       value: string
+      description: >-
-      description: Specifies the behavior of the initial refresh of the dynamic table
+        Specifies the behavior of the initial refresh of the dynamic table (valid values: 'ON_CREATE', 'ON_SCHEDULE')
     - name: warehouse
       value: string
       description: >-